 Focus on Disease

-At this point, in the 21st century, it's possible to see significant improvement in symptoms for many types of neuropathy.
+At this point in the 21st century, it's possible to see significant improvement in symptoms for many types of neuropathy.
 Some conditions can even be reversed, as mentioned earlier.
-The best thing many sufferers can do is increase their understanding of the problem and take steps that will have some effect on their specific condition.
+The best thing many people can do is to increase their understanding of the problem and take steps that will have some effect on their specific condition.